Experience the Magic of Satellite Theatre

 After years in the 12-step programme of Alcoholics Anonymous, James becomes a sponsor to newcomer Luka.
 The pair bond over black coffee, trade stories and build a fragile friendship out of their shared experiences.
 But as Luka approaches step five – the moment of confession – dangerous truths emerge, threatening the trust on which both of their recoveries depend.

-NT Live: The Fifth Step (TBC)
+NT Live: The Fifth Step (15 ‘as live’)

 • Olivier Award-winner Jack Lowden (Slow Horses, Dunkirk) is joined by Emmy and BAFTA-winner Martin Freeman (The Hobbit, The Responder) starring in the critically acclaimed and subversively funny new play by David Ireland.